rustadadam/PF-GAP/notes.md

     d.
 NOTE: Don't use return values.
 We want to use the percent returns / z-scores
     e.
 We can linearly interpolate the missing values
 5. To investigate further -> we can visualize the the test points alongside the training points through our visualizations with PHATE and UMAP
-6. Train on all the data with optimized hyperparameters
 7. EXTRA TIME: how does this change with different ideas of creating proximities
     a.
 Can change the argument to "original" and "OOB" and proximity type.